What is blues dancing? How do I explain blues dancing to people? Is it just doing whatever you want? So, it’s like free-style?

 As blues dancing is a more recent catch-all wording, it’s easy to divide blues dances into two general types: the type you’d do at a juke joint, and the type you’d do at a Black ballroom.

-There are mentions of some of these dances in many different texts and they can sometimes been seen in media around blues.
+There are mentions of some of these dances in many different texts and they can sometimes be seen in media around blues.

 Some of these dances are: